From sharp cheddar to smooth gruyere, Vermont's palate-pleasing array of over 150 varieties of cheese is a treat worth traveling for.

 Of course, cheese isn't the only staple the Green Mountain State is known for.
 Its maple syrup and ice cream aren't to be missed, either.
 Running almost the entire length of the state itself, a tour of the state's finest factories and small creameries is a dream come true for many an intrepid foodie who's willing to get behind the wheel and conquer the trail, one savory or sweet bite at a time.

-While some dairies serve up their samples with a bit maple syrup on the side, it's worth taking a detour to go straight to the source.
+While some dairies serve up their samples with a bit of maple syrup on the side, it's worth taking a detour to go straight to the source.
 Morse Farm Maple Sugarworks in Montpelier, Bragg Farm Sugarhouse in East Montpelier, Sugarbush Farm in Woodstock and the New England Maple Museum in Pittsford are all ideal for experiencing some deep golden goodness while learning firsthand about its production.
 There are plenty of other suppliers in the region, so before you hit the road, be sure to do your research.

 Vermont is home to many ice cream makers as well, but none is more famous than the happy-hippie brand known as Ben & Jerry's, which is located near the Cabot annex in Waterbury.
 In business since 1978, the co-founders — childhood friends Ben Cohen and Jerry Greenfeld — grew their business on the popularity of whimsical flavors like Chubby Hubby and Cherry Garcia.
-Factory tours are available seven days a week, and include samples of the famed scoops to leave the trail on a sweet note.
+Factory tours are available and include samples of the famed scoops to leave the trail on a sweet note.

 But food isn't the only note-worthy characteristic of Vermont.
-Marvel in its unending natural beauty, and get the camera ready for these postcard-perfect scenes as you make your way along the cheese trail.
+Marvel in its unending natural beauty and get the camera ready for these postcard-perfect scenes as you make your way along the cheese trail.